 A Glimpse of the Future:

-We are already seeing social media venues protecting users’ privacy more and more.
+We see social media venues protecting users’ privacy more and more.
 Social Media Surveillance will stop being perceived as something that “just anyone” can do well.

 We anticipate the industry will realize that Social Media Surveillance departments within SIU will need advanced, specialized training.
-They will also realize that a discrete data storage solution is needed instead of just emailing everything to the adjusters (like they do right now).
+They will also realize that a discrete data storage solution is needed instead of just emailing everything to the adjusters and storing static PDF reports on the corporate server.

 We also believe that the practice of ongoing monitoring will become critically important.
 Looking at a POI once and then retiring the file will not be considered useful.
 Social media content will start being integrated into overall claims health dashboards as a primary flag for non-compliant behavior throughout the claims process.